blakeanneberg/CCNA/analyzing_existing_subnets.md

 - Write 255s in subnet Broadcast Address
 4. If Mask is neither 0 nor 255:
 - Calculate Maig = 256 - Mask_Value
-- Subnet ID: Use nearest magic multiple (not greater than)
+- Subnet ID: Use nearest magic MULTIPLE (not greater than)
 - Broadcast: use next magic multiple, minus 1
 5. To find the range of addressess
-- In 4th octet, Subnet ID: +1
+- In 4th octet, Subnet ID and add 1
-- In 4th Octet, Broadcast: -1
+- In 4th Octet, Broadcast and subtract 1

 - Template:
 1. __.__.__.__ MASK